apache/streampipes/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processor.geo.jvm.reversegeocoding/documentation.md

 This processor computes place name based on given lat/lng coordinates that are transmitted as fields from an event.

+This processor automatically downloads the file cities1000.zip from Geonames (http://download.geonames.org/export/dump/cities1000.zip).
+This file is provided under the CC BY 4.0 license, see https://creativecommons.org/licenses/by/4.0/ for license details.

 ***

 ## Required input